andjelx/bridgectl/README.md

 BridgeCTL will help you build your Tableau Bridge Linux container images including downloading and installing the right database drivers and bridge .rpm installer.
 Then it will help you easily configure and run your bridge containers in Docker or Kubernetes with the correct bridge settings (Tableau sitename, pool, PAT Token, etc.).
-It will help you monitor the status and configuration of your running bridge agents in Docker or Kubernetes.
-It will also help to analyze your bridge agent container logs.
+It will help you monitor the status and configuration of your running bridge agents and to also help analyze your bridge logs.
 BridgeCTL can be installed on Linux, Windows or Mac.

 ### Setup